 In people with CKD, the kidneys are less able to perform vital functions that help maintain overall health, including filtering wastes and excess fluids from your blood.
-People most at risk include those with a family history of kidney disease, diabetes, and high blood pressure.
+People most at risk include those with a family history of kidney failure, diabetes, and high blood pressure.
 Recent data show that CKD increases the risk of cardiovascular disease, the number 1 killer worldwide.
 Recent estimates from the US place the rate of CKD at 13.1%, or 26 million American adults, most of whom are completely unaware of their condition.
 The rate of CKD in developing countries has remained largely a mystery.

 “The purpose of World Kidney Day is to raise awareness of the public health burden of CKD across the world – not just in developed countries,” says Allan J. Collins, MD, FACP, President, National Kidney Foundation.
 “These findings confirm that CKD is no longer a disease of only the developed world.”